 Make Raspberry Jam

 Fresh raspberry jam is a treat that you can look forward to during those winter months.
-Raspberry jam is a great way to use up those berries from your own yard or purchase some from the pick your own farms or farmers markets.
-All it takes to make raspberry jam is pectin, sugar, and, of course, the raspberries.
+Raspberry jam is a great way to use up those berries from your own yard or purchase some from the pick-your-own farms or farmers' markets.
+All it takes to make raspberry jam is pectin, sugar, and, of course, raspberries.

-Use them as a Ice Cream Sundae Topping
+Use them as an Ice Cream Sundae Topping

 If you happen to eat ice cream during the summer months, then use up those fresh raspberries.
 Just pop them into a blender or food processor to puree them, add a little sugar, and let it set overnight in your refrigerator to blend the flavors.
 The next day, use the raspberry puree to top that dish of ice cream.